 You can even use these products as a lotion by themselves.
-It will probably be even less expensive, and also 100% natural.
+This will probably be even less expensive than most lotions, and also 100% natural.

 One of the signs that your hands are aging is when you begin to increasingly notice rough skin and texture.
-The first step to avoiding unsightly hands is to exfoliate them and remove the dead skin cells that are accumulating on the surface, creating that unpleasant rough feeling.
+The first step to prevent this is to exfoliate them and remove the dead skin cells that are accumulating on the surface, creating that unpleasant rough feeling.

 You can use a variety of natural products to exfoliate your skin.
-This helps avoid the negative effects of stronger commercial products.
+This helps prevent the negative effects of stronger commercial products.

-On your hands, you can use a little sugar or salt.
-If your hands are very dry, try mixing them with a little olive oil first.
+- You can use a little sugar or salt to do this.
+If your hands are very dry, try mixing this salt or sugar with a little olive oil first.

-Massage the hands gently, just as if you were washing them, and then rinse with warm or cool water.
+- Massage your hands gently, just as if you were washing them, and then rinse with warm or cool water.

-Cold hands are a sign of poor circulation in the extremities.
-Generally people who have cold hands also experience cold feet.
+Cold hands are a sign of poor circulation.
+Generally, people who experience this also experience cold feet.

-It’s important to address this problem and allow the blood to flow normally, and to also be sure you’re getting the proper nutrition your body needs for healthy circulation.
+It’s important to address this problem and make sure you’re getting the proper nutrition your body needs for healthy circulation.